 “This is pretty cool that we have this, thank you”

-Clinicians in Training: The Clinicians-In-Training Health and Well-being Program offers interns, residents, and ER clinicians enrolled in BluePearl’s House Officer and emERgeTM programs trainings with a veterinary social worker or wellness educator and access to mental health and wellness resources.
+Clinicians in Training: The Clinicians in Training (CIT) program offers interns, residents, and ER clinicians enrolled in BluePearl’s House Officer and emERgeTM programs trainings with a veterinary social worker or wellness educator and access to mental health and wellness resources.
 The program is done over four quarters, and all trainings are geared toward improving mental well-being by addressing issues with boundaries, moral exhaustion, compassion satisfaction, conflict management.
 All training sessions are led by BluePearl’s Team of regional social workers.
 The first group of trainees will be completing the program this May/June.

 Mental Health First Aid Training: Mental Health First Aid is a public education program that teaches individuals how to identify, understand, and respond to signs of mental illnesses and substance use disorders.
 The training offers skills on providing timely intervention and appropriately supporting someone who may be experiencing a mental health or substance use problem or crisis.
 BluePearl currently has 300 Associates trained in Mental Health First Aid.